 The Susan G. Komen Circle of Promise CA statewide initiative was created to address the breast healthcare disparities among African American women and empower African American women to be proactive about their breast health. www.circleofpromise.org

 Breast cancer is the most common cancer in this community.
-While incidence rates are lower, African American women suffer significantly higher mortality rates; 41 percent higher than their Caucasian counterparts.
+African American women’s mortality rates are 41 percent higher than their caucasian counterparts.
+The same research indicates that African American women are often diagnosed at later stages, sometimes with more aggressive forms of cancer and at younger ages.
 This alarming trend is the result of compounding social, cultural, financial and geographic barriers.

 The Initiative Provides: Community Organization/ Direct Education/ Screening and Navigation Services

 Praise in Pink – October (Breast Cancer Awareness Month)

 “Praise in Pink” is a collaboration between Susan G. Komen® and faith based organizations in Orange County to inform and activate the community to help improve breast cancer outcomes in African American women.
 It is held in the month of October, in honor of Breast Cancer Awareness month.
 Each organization determines their level of participation, from designating a “pink” Sunday and having everyone wear pink, to honoring survivors, sharing screening information, providing breast health materials and or having a pink themed refreshment reception.
 If you would like information on how your church or organization can be involved with Praise in Pink, please contact LarLeslie McDaniel at firstname.lastname@example.org.

 Circle of Promise Afternoon Tea – Sunday, August 26